beginning of content

 Seizures can be caused by:

-For some people who have epileptic seizures, there will be some things that are likely to trigger a seizure.
+For people who have epileptic seizures, there may be some things that are likely to trigger a seizure.
 Common seizure triggers include:

-Be sure to always take medicines for seizures exactly as your doctor prescribes.
-Don't skip a dose, or stop taking a medicine without first checking with your doctor.
+It’s important to take medicines for seizures exactly as your doctor prescribes.
+Don't skip a dose or stop taking a medicine without first checking with your doctor.
 If your doctor is not available, check with a pharmacist.
 To find a pharmacist near you that's open now, use the healthdirect Service Finder tool.

 How are seizures treated?